ZenCleanz-Brain/ZC-Brain-Knowledge-Base/PUBLISHED FOLDERS MASTER/Products Related/Products/RAINBOW_-_Protocol_&_FAQs.md

 Just like light refracted through a prism reveals the full spectrum of color, RAINBOW reveals the full spectrum of your health potential, clearing, nourishing, and revitalizing every layer of your digestive, emotional, and energetic self.

-**This is not a diet; Not a cleanse.
+**This is not a diet.
+Not a cleanse.
 Not a challenge.** It is a recalibration of your core system, a reset that clears what blocks you, so your true colors can return.

 ### RAINBOW is a 7-day synergistic journey that combines the most powerful ZenCleanz tools